algorithmicprogrammer/ubuntu-lenovo-legion/README.md

 ### Connecting to a WiFi Network
 Just to be clear, WiFi does work out-of-the-box with Ubuntu 24.04 LTS.
 However, you may have trouble connecting to a WiFi network at a hotel or coffee shop which requires you to enter a password, agree to certain terms & conditions, provide your email address, etc. This is because the window which prompts users for a password, email, etc. won't appear automatically upon attempting to connect to a WiFi network.
 Fortunately, there is an easy workaround for this.
 Type <code>ip route</code> into your terminal.
 Copy the default IP address into your browser.
 That will direct you to the  login page for the network.

+### Webcam
+The webcam does work out-of-the-box with Ubuntu 24.04 LTS.
+At first, you may encounter a black screen.
+This may seem obvious, but one has to manually switch off the privacy e-shutter on the right-hand side of the laptop.